What is Financial Analysis?

 There are 3 main financial statements.

-- Income Statement – Also known as statement of comprehensive income, statement of revenue and expense, P&L or profit and loss report.
-This showcases the record of a company’s income, expenses, profits or loss over a period of time.
+Also known as a statement of comprehensive income, statement of revenue and expense, P&L or profit and loss report.
+This showcases the record of a company’s income, expenses, profits or loss over a period of time as well as represents the underlying profitability of a company.
+Of all the financial statements, the income statement is the simplest to understand because it simply shows the revenue earned by the business as well as the operating costs expended related to generating the said revenue.

-- Cash Flow Statement – As straightforward as its name implies, it reports on all the cash flow activities, especially its operating, investing and financing activities.
+As straightforward as its name implies, it reports on all the cash flow activities, especially its operating, investing and financing activities.
 It is used to understand the movements of cash and especially where the cash has been used or generated.
+By simply building a cash flow statement, it can help with planning your business’ cash flow such as identifying and eliminating shortfalls or overflow in cash projections.

-Additional sources of information can be the footnotes provided in the appendix to such financial statements or management accounts.
+Additional sources of information can be the footnotes provided in the appendix to such financial statements or management accounts as to further solidify the report.

-Financial Analysis now seeks to better understand the financial statements by investigating the company’s financial situation around the following topics:
+Conducting Financial Analysis is to better understand the financial statements by investigating the company’s financial situation around the following topics:

 - Liquidity – positive cash flow for immediate obligations [cash flow statement]